 In addition to your Sun-sign based Western zodiac sign, you can also find out your Chinese horoscope sign.
 Based on a completely different system (which includes lunar calculations), the Chinese astrological calendar changes annually.
 The Chinese lunar new year corresponds with the Aquarius new moon, which always falls between January 20 and February 18 (the actual date varies each year).

-The Chinese zodiac, Sheng Xiao, is based on a 12-year cycle.
+Your Chinese horoscope is based on the Chinese zodiac, Sheng Xiao, which is based on a 12-year cycle.
 Every year corresponds to a different animal symbol: rat, ox, tiger, rabbit, dragon, snake, horse, sheep, monkey, rooster, dog and pig.

-It is calculated according to Chinese lunar calendar, which dates back as far as the 21st century B.C.
+The Chinese lunar calendar dates back as far as the 21st century B.C.
 While China follows the Western (solar) calendar for day-to-day activity, the Chinese lunar calendar is still widely used for festivals, horoscopes and choosing auspicious dates.
+Check out this site for information about Chinese lunar celebrations and ideas to celebrate no matter where you are in the world.

 What Chinese zodiac signs go well together?